ICI3D/DAIDD/preparation/shadow.md

 {% highlight r %}

 install.packages('devtools') # if not already installed
-devtools::install_github('ICI3D/ici3d-pkg') # DO NOT DO THIS IF YOU HAVE AN R VERSION BELOW 3.2.5 (unless you update R first)
+devtools::install_github('ICI3D/ici3d-pkg') # DO NOT DO THIS IF YOU NEED TO UPDATE R VERSION (see above)

 {% endhighlight %}
 </div>